yasir2000/linkedout/README.md

-# LinkedOut - AI-Powered LinkedIn Message Manager
+# LinkedOut - AI-Powered LinkedIn Inbox

+LinkedOut was built to help manage hectic LinkedIn inboxes.

-LinkedOut is a modern web application that helps you manage and respond to LinkedIn messages efficiently using AI.
+is a modern web application that helps you manage and respond to LinkedIn messages efficiently using AI.
 Built with Next.js, TypeScript, and Tailwind CSS.

 <div align="center">
   <img src="assets/preview.png" alt="LinkedOut Preview" width="100%" />